Courses

 Study of immittance and other special audiological tests used in site of lesion (differential) diagnostic work ups.
 Background, rationale, administration, and interpretations of immittance and other special tests will be considered along with the concept of Clinical Decision Analysis (CDA).

-CSD 6632 Craniofacial Anomalies: 2 semester hours.
+CSD 6632 Craniofacial Disorders and Pediatric Feeding: 2 semester hours.

 CSD 6633 Introduction to Evoked Potential Audiometry: 3 semester hours.